Josh Thomas (rugby union)

-Josh Thomas (born 30 June 2000) is a Welsh rugby union player who plays for Newcastle Falcons as a fly-half or fullback.
+Josh Thomas (born 30 June 2000) is a Welsh rugby union player.
 He signed a development contract with the Ospreys ahead of the 2018–19 season.

 Thomas made his debut for the Ospreys in 2020 against the Dragons having previously played for the Ospreys academy.

-He signed for Newcastle Falcons in May 2022 on a two year deal.
+He signed for Newcastle Falcons in May 2022 on a two-year deal.
+He left the club in 2024.